Body Contouring After Weight Loss

 The urinary catheter may be removed as soon as one day after your procedure.
 Your sutures will be removed in stages as your recovery progresses.
 You’ll be given compression garments to wear according to your surgeon’s instructions.
 It may take 2 to 3 months for swelling to decrease and your body’s new shape to be revealed.
 During your recovery, you may weigh more because of the swelling.

 Your surgeon will tell you how to walk and move to protect your sutures and to help reduce your risk of blood clots, especially in your legs.
 Your surgeon will also prescribe specific exercises, bathing procedures, and sleeping positions.

 You may be able to resume your normal physical activities within a week or two of surgery, and sports and highly physical activities within 8 to 12 weeks.
 Most importantly, you’ll be asked to refrain from smoking.
 Not smoking is crucial for a successful healing and recovery process.

 No surgery is without risks.
 Your doctor will explain the risks and benefits of your proposed surgery and help you with your decision during your consultation.

-Risks include blood clots, fluid collecting under the skin around stitches, nerve damage, infection, and healing problems.
-Your surgeon will make sure you understand these risks, as well as the general risks inherent in any surgical procedure.
+Some risks include blood clots, fluid collecting under the skin around stitches, nerve damage, infection, and healing problems.
+Your surgeon will discuss with you these risks, as well as the general risks inherent in any surgical procedure.